Peggy Fletcher Stack: Biography

 The Stacks traveled in Africa for a year, then settled in New York City for five years, where she worked as the editor of the Hastings Center Report while her husband attended film school.
 They moved to Utah in 1991 when she was hired to be the religion writer for The Salt Lake Tribune, where much of her reporting has focused on the LDS Church.
 She started the "Faith" column after a discussion with Tribune editor Jay Shelledy.
 During her time there, she has met and interviewed the Dalai Lama, Desmond Tutu, and Gordon B. Hinckley, among others.

+Stack wrote a children's book about religion with artist Kathleen B. Petersen, entitled A World of Faith, published in 1998.
+The book "explains similarities in moral teachings and the unique forms of worship of most American denominations."

 She won the 2004 Cornell Award for 'Excellence in Religion Reporting—Mid-sized Newspapers' from the Religion Newswriters Association in 2004, an award she also received in 2012, 2017, and 2018.
 The American Academy of Religion awarded her a first place Journalism Award in 2014 for her reporting on LDS missionaries who return home early from their volunteer missions.
-Along with five other reporters, she won a Pulitzer Prize in 2017 in the Local Reporting category for a series of stories about sexual assault victims at BYU.

-Stack wrote a children's book about religion with artist Kathleen B. Petersen, entitled A World of Faith, published in 1998.
+In 2017, Stack, along with several other staffers, won a Pulitzer Prize in the Local Reporting category for a series of stories, described as "a string of vivid reports revealing the perverse, punitive and cruel treatment given to sexual assault victims at Brigham Young University, one of Utah’s most powerful institutions."
+Stack's work in the series included the article "‘Rape culture’: Outdated Mormon teachings that placed much of the blame on women are tough to quash even if the church officially has changed its attitude."
+This was The Salt Lake Tribune's second Pulitzer Prize, and its first Pulitzer in 60 years.